frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-4.md

 > 3-0

-The game was still to have some controversy, as a ball that was being guided out by defences and goalkeeper was able to be played bkac into the middle of the box.
-The Valley player though that it was only **Yarride** on the line to beat.
+The game was still to have some controversy, as a ball that was being guided out by defences and goalkeeper was able to be played back into the middle of the box.
+The Valley player thought that it was only **Yarride** on the line to beat.
 However, **Yarride _Suarez_ Rosario** pulled a move right out of the **Charles Dailey** playbook and swatted the ball away using his hand.

 With no choice, the Ref sent **Yarride** off for the first red card since **Charles** also handled a ball several seasons ago.

-This turned out to the an ultimate power move however, as **Ryan** stepped up to deny the same penalty taker that won Valley the final.
+This turned out to be the ultimate power move, however, as **Ryan** stepped up to deny the same penalty taker that won Valley the final.
 Proving again is Tim Krul status of being all about the penalties.

 {{< youtube  dM-29hy-Qyw>}}

+{{< rawhtml >}} <div class="row"><iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2FNZSundayFootball%2Fposts%2F3503347423224871&show_text=true&width=500" width="500" height="793" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe> </div>

+{{< /rawhtml >}}